First performed by Johnnie Johnston (1942).

 Also recorded by Miles Davis (1954), Sarah Vaughn (1954), Frank Sinatra (1956), Chet Baker (1958).

-“Another popular rendition of this song was recorded by Frank Sinatra, who included ‘Old Devil Moon’ on his 1956 Capitol Records LP Songs for Swingin’ Lovers!, and album that peaked at #1 in the UK.
-Sarah Vaughn and Chet Baker also recorded popular vocal arrangements, in 1954 and 1958 respectively.
-Miles Davis recorded a popular instrumental version in 1954 for his Miles Davis Quartet 10″ album that would be reissued two years later, with additional tracks, as the compilation album, Blue Haze, in the new 12″ vinyl format.”
+“Another popular rendition of this song was recorded by Frank Sinatra, who included ‘Old Devil Moon’ on his 1956 Capitol Records LP Songs for Swingin’ Lovers!, an album that peaked at #1 in the UK.
+Sarah Vaughn and Chet Baker also recorded vocal arrangements for popular albums, released in 1954 and 1958 respectively.”

 First recorded by Margaret Whiting (1947).